mjshii/Ace-Attorney-Scenario-Loader/PROPOSAL.md

 ##### [tinyc2](https://github.com/RandyGaul/cute_headers)

 Finally, this library (or rather, header file?) can handle most 2D collisions, and so is perfect for preventing the player from doing things like going through walls.

+## Concluding note: Definitely using json, dropping tinyc2 and unsure about keyczar

 ##### end notes